 “Our holistic admissions process takes the full person into consideration.
 God has called your full and authentic self to become an agent of justice, reconciliation, and compassion.
 We invite you to bring that full and authentic self to our application process” Rayce J. Lamb, Director of Ministry and Vocational Exploration

 Did You Know?

 With interdisciplinary degree options in bioethics, counseling, education, law, management, and sustainability to concentrations in faith and health, to expansive community engagement programming, we are transforming the way religious leaders are educated.
 With opportunities for community-oriented service, worship arts, social justice advocacy, and activism, you will have opportunities to discern and develop your passions hands-on.

 We have resources to inform your research.

 Ours is the Library of Champions: Z. Smith Reynolds Library is a previous recipient of the Association of College and Research Libraries Excellence Award.
 Think Super Bowl, but for libraries.
 And they have over 95,000 theological holdings and a dedicated librarian for divinity students to help you obtain the information you need.

 The Office of Leadership Development at the School of Divinity takes the long-view perspective, helping our students from the time they arrive on campus to find their academic and vocational passions and prepare them for lives of meaning and purpose.
 It provides seminars and workshops, denominational connections, career counseling, and mock job interviews.
-94% of the Class of 2017 are employed or engaged in further graduate study within six months of graduation.
+97% of the class of 2020 was employed or continuing their education six months after graduation.